mjastad/calm_workshop/sdlc/calm_workshop_sdlc.rst

 The spiral model combines the idea of iterative development with the systematic, controlled aspects of the waterfall model.
 This Spiral model is a combination of iterative development process model and sequential linear development model i.e. the waterfall model with a very high emphasis on risk analysis.
 It allows incremental releases of the product or incremental refinement through each iteration around the spiral.

+The spiral model has four phases.
+A software project repeatedly passes through these phases in iterations called Spirals.

+Identification
+^^^^^^^^^^^^^^

+This phase starts with gathering the business requirements in the baseline spiral.
+In the subsequent spirals as the product matures, identification of system requirements, subsystem requirements and unit requirements are all done in this phase.

+This phase also includes understanding the system requirements by continuous communication between the customer and the system analyst.
+At the end of the spiral, the product is deployed in the identified market.

 **Iterative Development Model**
 ===============================